Army of North Macedonia: UNIFIL

+2020–

+Over the next thirteen months, all of NATO's 29 member states ratified the protocol.
+The accession protocol entered into force on 19 March 2020, allowing North Macedonia to deposit its instrument of accession and thereby become NATO's 30th member state on 27 March 2020.
+On 27 March 2020, North Macedonia became the 30th member of NATO.

 Emblem

 The emblem of the Army is a stylized depiction of a shield found in the St. George Church in Lazarovci.

 Defence structure

 Basis of the National Defence Policy and Doctrine

 The national defence policy and doctrine are determined and based upon the following basic security policy goals of North Macedonia: